Hereafter Sweatflow Leggings

 - Is more expensive

-Bottom Line: The design and construction of the Icebreaker Comet tights checks all of the boxes you look for from durability to mobility to warmth
+Bottom-Line: The design and construction of the Icebreaker Comet tights checks all of the boxes from durability, mobility and warmth whilst having high ethical standards as a company.